-You do not need to implement any capacity to share files between users, at this stage.
+You do not need to implement any capacity to share files between users (this is Part 2).
 We have provided an implementation of the storage server-do not change it.
-You won't need the public key server for this part.

 Note that we require you protect the confidentiality and integrity of both the contents of the file you store and the name it is stored under.
 A malicious storage server must not be able to learn either, or change them.
 The length of the file and the length of the filename don't need to be kept confidential.